M-ar-SHAL/LetItGo/README.md

 # LetItGo
-An app for the things you don't want anymore so your are letting it GO ;)
+An app for the things you don't want anymore so you are letting it GO ;)